“The privilege of a lifetime is to become who you truly are.”

 Once I started to uncover the parts of myself that was lost or hidden, I noticed that I was not always acting in my best interest.
-I would constantly compromise by playing “nice” so that others wouldn’t disapprove of me (a wounded belief that if others didn’t approve, I was unlovable).
+I would constantly compromise by playing “nice” so that others wouldn’t disapprove of me.
+This was a wounded belief that if others didn’t approve, I was unlovable.
 I would swallow words that would come up in my mouth, holding in what I really wanted to say.
 Sometimes I would even agree to situations that inside there was a voice saying “No!
 Don’t do that!”

 I finally, began to acknowledge and free myself from these self-imposed limitations.
 We are capable of learning about and embracing our true self.